-It is important to note that the process of EZwater "burning" (oxygen reduction by electrons abstracted from the "fuel") should proceed like any other burning as a branching (avalanchelike) chain reaction and it should obey particular laws pertaining to such processes (Voeikov may be used to restore the EZ-water compoand Naletov, 1998).
+It is important to note that the process of EZwater "burning" (oxygen reduction by electrons abstracted from the "fuel") should proceed like any other burning as a branching (avalanchelike) chain reaction and it should obey particuand Naletov, 1998).
 Combustion may start only when the oxygen concentration exceeds a certain threshold, and should be initiated with some triggering stimulus whose energy may be incommensurably smaller than energy released in the course of the reaction development.
 Any energy released should further promote excitation of EZ-water and oxygen, resulting in a reinforcement or invigoration of the burning process.
 When the availability of either oxygen or electrons falls below threshold levels, burning is dampened.
 However, so long as hydrophilic surface-organizing EZ-water exists, water molecules from the bulk may be recruited to the EZ-water.
 In addition, part of energy released in the course of burning inevitably degrades as heat - the IR-part of spectrum - which may induce further increase of EZ-water and its potential, i.e., its stock and level of excitation of quasi-free electrons.
 During this period, oxygen - a product of the reaction [15] - again accumulates, and a new wave of water "burning" may arise.
 Thus the process could become oscillatory (Voeikov et al., 2001).
 In turn, energy will be released in an oscillatory manner and may serve as a pacemaker for coupled reactions (see below).